-If you do not have a pension available through your employer, you may wish to consider paying into a private pension (or personal pension), as a state pension is may not to meet your financial needs when you retire.
+If you do not have a pension available through your employer, you may wish to consider paying into a private pension (or personal pension), as a State Pension is may not to meet your financial needs when you retire.
 Again, you will be making regular contributions, but this will be from your personal bank accounts.
 You can start to access this type of pension from the age of 55.
-At this point there are many options open to you some of which we detail here.
-If the scheme is not performing well you have the option of transferring it to another scheme (pension switch).
+At this point there are many options open to you.
+If the scheme is not performing well you have the option of transferring it to another scheme.

 Just like a company pension you can claim tax relief on your contributions.
 Generally, the pension provider will claim back the tax relief at source through the HMRC.
 If you are a basic rate tax payer you can claim back 20% tax relief on all your contributions.
 If your tax rate is above this, you will receive the basic 20% direct from HMRC but you will need to claim the extra 20% or above yourself.*